Ezekiel Chapter 3 Summary

 4. Note again the presence of the Spirit in 3:12-14.
 What role does the Spirit play in our lives and ministries?
 How can we better understand the Spirit's work?
 How can we become more open to the Spirit's work?

 5. The living creatures are mentioned again in 3:13.
-What does the recurrence of this phrase mean for the interpretation of Ezekiel 1-3?
+What does the recurrence of this phrase mean for the interpretation of Ezekiel 1–3?
 How should we treat repetition across sentences, paragraphs, and chapters?
-What are some interpretive principles that are key for our understanding of the Bible?
-What tools and principles help us to understand the Bible more clearly?
+What are some interpretive principles that are key to our understanding of the Bible?
+What tools and principles help us understand the Bible more clearly?

 7. In 3:16-21, Ezekiel is called a watchman.
 What is the meaning of this title?
 Why is it significant in this context?
 How does the church function as a watchman today?

-8. What is the consequence of a watchman not giving warning?
+8. What is the consequence of a watchman not giving a warning?
 How does this relate to our evangelism today?
 How does this relate to our accountability?
 How does this relate to discipleship?

-10. The chapter ends with the sentence, "he who will hear, let him hear; and he who will refuse to hear, let him refuse, for they are a rebellious house (ESV)."What does this say about the reception of the word of God?
+10. The chapter ends with the sentence, "He who will hear, let him hear; and he who will refuse to hear, let him refuse, for they are a rebellious house (ESV)."
+What does this say about the reception of the word of God?
 How does a person have ears to hear?
 What happens to those who refuse to hear?
 Can you think of other passages that explain that sentence?
 How does Jesus use a similar expression in the Gospels?

 Key Words/Phrase